 VCL provides the building blocks to access information inside the Edge-Control response header field from the origin.
 We support this by honoring cache-maxage from Edge-Control as the time to live (TTL) of the object on the Fastly edge, and honoring downstream-ttl from Edge-Control as the TTL to be sent down from the Fastly edge to the end user's browser.

-In order to incorporate this Edge-Control header support, include the following snippet in your vcl\fetch function via custom VCL (/guides/vcl/uploading-custom-vcl):
+In order to incorporate this Edge-Control header support, use VCL Snippets (/guides/vcl-snippets/using-regular-vcl-snippets) to update your vcl_fetch: